qo/digital-library/README.md

 #### Start a MySQL server instance

 `
-sudo docker run --name digital-library-mysql -d -p 3306:3306 -e MYSQL_DATABASE=digital-library MYSQL_ROOT_PASSWORD=digital-library --restart unless-stopped -v mysql:/var/lib/digital-library mysql:8
+sudo docker run --tty --name digital-library-mysql -p 3306:3306 -e MYSQL_DATABASE=digital-library -e MYSQL_ROOT_PASSWORD=digital-library --restart unless-stopped -v mysql:/var/lib/digital-library mysql:8
 `

 This will create and start a Docker container named `digital-library-mysql` from `mysql:8` image on port `3306` that creates `digital-library` MySQL database with `digital-library` password for root user that will store it's data on `mysql` volume in `/var/lib/digital-library` directory and will run even after system restart unless the container gets stopped manually.